-1. From the dashboard page, open the left nav menu using the icon at top left, then select Download exams:
+1. From the dashboard page, open the left nav menu using the icon at the top left, then select Download exams:

-2. Click Generate exams:
+2. Click Generate extra exams:

 3. On the 'Generate Exams' overlay, specify a file prefix and enter the number of exams required for printing, then click Generate:

 4. This will produce a single zip file that can be downloaded and printed in a single job, creating the specified number of copies.
 This operation can be performed as many times as required - eg. for students in different sections, for students completing deferred exams, etc. Using a different file prefix for these cases can be useful in keeping the various printed versions separate.
 Note that the printed copies generated from exam file can only be used once - the barcode printed on each exam is how the system identifies and collates scanned, completed copies and associates them with the students who have completed them):